New Vaccines are Essential to End TB

 Vaccines are one of the most successful and cost-effective public health interventions for reducing and even eliminating deadly infectious diseases.
 But the only licensed vaccine against TB, Bacille Calmette-Guérin (BCG), while moderately effective against TB in infants and young children, is unreliable in preventing TB in adolescents and adults, the population that bears the highest burden of disease.

-- New vaccines are likely to be equally effective against both drug-resistant and drug-sensitive strains of TB, thus reducing incidence and transmission of DR-TB.
+- New vaccines are likely to be equally effective against both drug-resistant and drug-sensitive TB, thus reducing incidence and transmission of MDR-TB.

-- Therapeutic vaccines, used in combination with drugs, could also reduce treatment duration and the risk of recurrence, which would also lead to reductions in DR-TB.
+- Therapeutic vaccines, used in combination with drugs, could reduce treatment duration and reduce the risk of recurrence.

 New Vaccines are Achievable

-Ninety percent of otherwise healthy individuals infected with TB do not progress to TB disease.
-This indicates that the human body can already protect itself from TB in some cases, and scientists hope to replicate this innate resistance in a vaccine.
+Ninety percent of otherwise healthy individuals infected with TB do not progress to TB disease, indicating that the human body can already protect itself from TB in some cases.
+Scientists hope to replicate this innate resistance in a vaccine.
 And, the current vaccine, BCG, does offer partial protection, which is a positive indicator that it is possible to develop vaccines that offer better protection.

 Success Will Require Increased Investment

 Vaccine development is a lengthy and expensive process.
 Substantial and sustained resources are needed to support and enhance the full continuum of research and development.
-It is estimated that at least $250 million will be needed per year to meet the objectives for TB vaccine development outlined in the Global Plan to End TB 2016-2020.
-This represents a fraction of the estimated $20 billion per year that the TB epidemic currently costs in diagnosis, treatment, and lost productivity, and would accelerate the development of this lifesaving intervention.
-But, despite the urgent need for new vaccines and continued progress in the field, TB vaccine research funding in 2017 was just over over US$100 million.
+It is estimated that at least $550 million will be needed per year to meet the objectives for TB vaccine development outlined in the Global Plan to End TB 2018-2022.
+This represents a fraction of the estimated $13 billion per year that the TB epidemic currently costs in prevention, diagnosis and treatment and would accelerate the development of this lifesaving intervention.
+But, despite the urgent need for new vaccines and continued progress in the field, TB vaccine research funding in 2018 was just over over US$109 million.